Website Navigation for Screen Readers

 JHU Bridge Grants

-As of early 2025, we have seen significant delays in some federal grant renewals and payments.
-JHU Bridge Grants will provide short-term support to sustain research programs that have been financially affected by these delays.
+JHU Bridge Grants will provide short-term support to sustain research programs that have been financially affected by delays in federal grant renewals and payments.
 These time-limited Bridge Grants will provide up to $100,000 for no longer than 12 months.

 Eligibility